palantir/osdk-ts/etc/client.api.report.api.md

     fetchOneWithErrors: <const A extends SelectArg<T, ObjectOrInterfacePropertyKeysFrom2<T>, boolean>>(options?: A) => Promise<Result<DefaultToFalse<A["$includeRid"]> extends false ?
 Osdk<T, SelectArgToKeys<T, A>> : Osdk<T, SelectArgToKeys<T, A> | "$rid">>>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "SingleOsdkResult" is marked as @public, but its signature references "RespectNullability" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "SingleOsdkResult" is marked as @public, but its signature references "UnionIfTrue" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "SingleOsdkResult" is marked as @public, but its signature references "UnionIfFalse" which is marked as @internal
-//
 // @public (undocumented)
 export type SingleOsdkResult<Q extends ObjectOrInterfaceDefinition, L extends ObjectOrInterfacePropertyKeysFrom2<Q>, R extends boolean, S extends NullabilityAdherence> = ObjectOrInterfacePropertyKeysFrom2<Q> extends L ? ([
 DefaultToFalse<R>,